The School Curriculum

 Medium term planning takes place before each term in order to ensure materials/resources can be prepared in readiness and parents and pupils informed of the focus of study.
 Planning takes place co-operatively with teachers supporting each other with ideas and expertise.
 As planning is carried out jointly each member of staff is aware of the work planned across the age ranges.

 Time allocated to each subject and length of lesson is determined by the nature of the lesson content (often a series of short sessions will be more effective to achieve a particular learning objective etc.).
 The Medium Term planning sets the work to be covered each term and ‘subject time’ is adjusted accordingly to ensure appropriate coverage.
-There is a maths lesson and literacy lesson each day.
+There is a maths lesson and English lesson each day.

 Short Term Planning